About Erika

 Swedish classical guitarist Erika Clevejarn regularly appears as a soloist and chamber musician across the United Kingdom and internationally.
 Her diverse performances are recognized for their imaginative, creative and sensitive style and approach.

 Erika regularly performs in notable venues and guitar festivals around the world.
-Past solo concert highlights have included Komitas Chamber Music Hall (in Armenia, performance including the world premiere of Christopher Stell’s piece of ‘On the Banks of Mother Araks’), the Swedish Guitar and Lute Festival, Oskarshamn International Guitar Festival (Sweden), the Swedish Church in London’s Concert Series, and numerous classical guitar societies in the UK and abroad.
+Past concert highlights have included Komitas Chamber Music Hall (Armenia), Uppsala International Guitar Festival (Sweden), Amaryllis Fleming Concert Hall (UK), and numerous classical guitar- and music societies in the UK and abroad.

-Erika has degrees from both the Royal College of Music in London (Bachelor of Music, Hons) and the Royal Academy of Music in London (Master of Arts in Performance).
-Her studies were generously supported by numerous scholarships and awards., and her masters degree at RAM was fully funded.
+Erika has degrees from both the Royal College of Music in London (Bachelor of Music with honours) and the Royal Academy of Music in London (Master of Arts in Performance).
+Her studies were generously supported by numerous scholarships and awards.
 During her time at the Royal Academy of Music, she also gained the LRAM (Licentiate of the Royal Academy of Music) teaching qualification.
 Before moving to London in 2016, Erika studied with Dutch classical guitarist Eric Lammers at Oskarshamns Folkhogskola in Sweden.

 Erika plays a guitar by Swedish luthier Johannes Kitselis.